aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/documentproperties/titlesofparts/_index.md

 ## DocumentProperties.TitlesOfParts property

 Specifies the title of each document part.
 These parts are not document parts but conceptual representations of document sections.
-Read-only Int32.
+Read-only string[].

 ```csharp
 public string[] TitlesOfParts { get; }